How to Write the Yeshiva University Essays 2024-2025

 Yeshiva University is a private college rooted in the Jewish tradition with four campuses located in the heart of New York City.
 While Yeshiva is synonymous with NYC, more than 600 incoming undergraduates begin their college experience with a year of Torah study in Israel at the university’s Caroline and Joseph S. Gruss Institute.

 Yeshiva University requires regular applicants to answer one longer essay prompt and three short answer prompts.
-Applicants to the University’s honors program must respond to one long essay prompt and one short answer, along with the essays for all applicants.
+Applicants to the University’s Honors College must respond to one additional long essay prompt and one short answer question, along with the essays for all applicants (note that Honors applicants must choose three of the short answer prompts, not three).

 All applicants should note that Yeshiva has prompts that are on the longer side and incredibly open-ended, so make sure you give yourself plenty of time to draft, write, and revise your responses.
 In this post, we’ll cover how you should approach the open-ended and short answer essays that make up a crucial component of your application.